vikasbhalla05/Landing-page/README.md

 Made a landing page using bootstrap integrated icons by FA

-linked social media accounts too logos.
+linked social media accounts to logos.